JWST/MIRI unveils the stellar component of the GN20 dusty galaxy overdensity at $z$=4.05: Analysis

-Along with the brightness distribution modelling, we have also applied the Lucy-Richardson deconvolution algorithm \citep{Lucy+74} to the F560W images using its empirical PSF and 10\,000 iterations.
+Along with the brightness distribution modelling, we have also applied the Lucy-Richardson (LR) deconvolution algorithm \citep{Lucy+74} to the F560W images using its empirical PSF and 10\,000 iterations.
+The choice of such large number of iterations allow us to rule out the presence of spurious sources constructed solely on sporadic noise fluctuations (see App.~\ref{ref:high_pass_appendix} for further details).
 The basic idea of this approach is to enhance structures that are blended by the PSF wings of brighter sources in the related FoV.
-After the iterative process, we convolved the resulting delta-maps with a 3-pixel Gaussian kernel filter, as described in detail in \citet{Peissker+22}.
+After the iterative process, we convolved the resulting delta-maps with a three-pixel Gaussian kernel filter, as described in detail in \citet{Peissker+22}.
 With the dampened impact of the PSF wings, these convolved maps allow us to observe the intrinsic morphology of the galaxies, revealing sub-structures that are smaller than the MIRI spatial resolution.

-In addition, we have also measured non-parametric indices for the near-IR images using the python package \texttt{Statmorph} \citep{Rodriguez-Gomez+19}.
-We used this code to obtain widely-used statistical values such as the concentration ($C$), asymmetry ($A$), Gini coefficient ($G$) and the $M_\mathrm{20}$.
-These statistical indices have been historically used to classify galaxies by their morphology and to discriminate whether they are under gravitational interaction or not \citep{Bershady+00,Lotz+04,Conselice+14}.
+In addition, we also measured non-parametric indices for the near-IR images using the python package \texttt{Statmorph} \citep{Rodriguez-Gomez+19}.
+We used this code to obtain widely-used statistical values such as the concentration ($C$), asymmetry ($A$), Gini coefficient ($G$), and the $M_\mathrm{20}$.
+These statistical indices have been historically used to classify galaxies by their morphology and to determine whether they are under gravitational interaction or not \citep{Bershady+00,Lotz+04,Conselice+14}.
 To quantify the uncertainties associated with these indices, we performed a Monte Carlo simulation with 500 iterations, adding random noise to the original MIRI images with $\sigma$ equal to the root mean square (rms) of their background.
 During the procedure we masked the additional objects and diffuse emission present within the FoV to guarantee a homogeneous background.
 Final values and their uncertainties are calculated as the mean and standard deviation of the Monte Carlo simulation results.
 In Section~\ref{subsec:non-param}, we present these indices and compare our results with the values obtained for the CEERS sample within $z$\,$\sim$\,0.8\,$-$\,9 \citep{Kartaltepe+23,Yao+23} and a sample of SMGs at $z$\,$<$\,5 \citep{Gillman+23}.